sabre-io/sabre.io/source/dav/webservers.md

 ### Authentication over fastcgi

 If you use PHP through CGI or FastCGI and Apache authentication headers are not passed through by default.
 You can enable this with the following mod_rewrite rule:

     <IfModule mod_rewrite.c>
       RewriteEngine on
       RewriteRule .* - [E=HTTP_AUTHORIZATION:%{HTTP:Authorization},L]
     </IfModule>

 If you already had a mod_rewrite rule to map all urls to a server file, you might need to change this to something like:

     <IfModule mod_rewrite.c>
       RewriteEngine on
       RewriteRule .* /server.php [E=HTTP_AUTHORIZATION:%{HTTP:Authorization},L]
     </IfModule>

 Note the /server.php.
 Make sure this reflects the correct location of your server file.

+### mod_reqtimeout

+It was reported that Apache's [mod_reqtimeout][2] can stop large uploads from completing.
+This module is currently enabled by default on Ubuntu, and perhaps others as well.

+To fix this, turn off this module.

 Nginx
 -----